rapidsai/docs/maintainers/gpuci.md

 ### Branch

 Branch builds occur when a PR is merged and once per day.
+Currently, which branches to build is manually configured.

 #### CPU builds